sandervoerman/sandervoerman.github.io/index.md

-I have lectured at [University of Twente](http://utwente.nl), [Eindhoven University of Technology](http://www.tue.nl/) and [Tilburg University](http://www.tilburguniversity.edu/), and I have published on a wide range of philosophical topics, including free will, selfhood, morality, responsibility, consciousness, and the philosophy of health care and technology.
+I have lectured at [University of Twente](http://utwente.nl), [Eindhoven University of Technology](http://www.tue.nl/) and [Tilburg University](http://www.tilburguniversity.edu/), and I have published on a wide range of philosophical topics, most of which have something to do with the problem of understanding human agency.